-D. The 2015-2016 IEP is reasonably calculated for the Student to make meaningful educational progress in the least restrictive environment.
+D. The 2015-2016 IEP was reasonably calculated to enable the Student to make progress appropriate in light of her circumstances in the least restrictive environment.

-According to the Parents' witness Ms. XXXX, the [School 4] Learning Center is inappropriate for the Student because "the majority of students in those classes have multiple needs or more-intense needs than-than the Student did."
+For purposes of the Student's 2015-2016 IEP, MCPS considered the Student's experiences at [School 1] and recommended a different approach by proposing a placement at the [School 4] XXXX Center.
+Compare Endrew F., 137 S.Ct. at 997 (The parents' complaint was that the IEP's "stated plan for addressing Endrew's behavior did not differ meaningfully from the plan in his fourth grade IEP, despite the fact that his experience at [a private school specializing in the treatment of autism] suggested that he would benefit from a different approach.")
+(Emphasis added).
+According to the Parents' witness Ms. XXXX, the [School 4] XXXX Center is inappropriate for the Student because "the majority of students in those classes have multiple needs or more-intense needs than-than the Student did."
 Tr.
-273. She opined generally that [School 4] would not be an appropriate placement for the because the students in the -- in [School 4] Learning Center have significant social-skill deficits or behavioral -- more behavioral needs, they need more help with organizational needs, executive functioning needs, they have students -- many students on the spectrum.
+273. She opined generally that [School 4] would not be an appropriate placement for the Student because the students in the -- in [School 4] XXXX Center have significant social-skill deficits or behavioral -- more behavioral needs, they need more help with organizational needs, executive functioning needs, they have students -- many students on the spectrum.